martijnsark/TicTacToe_in_Python/README.md

 ## How to activate/use .ipynb files:

-Open the .ipynb file and click on the execute arrow at the left top from the segment you want to activate/use.
+Download and open the .ipynb file proceed by click on the execute arrow at the left top from the segment you want to activate/use.

-## 1.2:
+<br><br>

+## how to actiovate/use .py files:

 Download these files from this project.
 - tictactoe.py